foliovision/thoughtful-comments/readme.txt

 * Comment voting added
 * Live comment updates - without excessive Ajax
 * Simple Comment Editing compatilibity with Thoughtful Comments cache
+* Added access to comment blacklist for editors - in Tools menu

 = 0.3.3 =
 * spam moderation - added option to show spam in front-end for admins.
 Useful mainly if your spambot spam is in trash (thanks to FV Antispam)